 3. Add in the basmati rice and the grated carrots.
 Stir well and replace the cover, cooking for an additional 15 minutes and stirring every 5 minutes.

 4. Reduce the heat to low and add in the Breakfast Spices, chopped dates, cashew pieces, coconut, and ghee.
 Turn the heat off but leave the pan on the hot burner.
 Cover the pan completely and let it sit for an additional 5 minutes.

 5. Serve in two bowls.
 Once the kitchari has cooled slightly, add 1 to 2 teaspoons of honey per bowl and sprinkle with cinnamon and coconut.

 6. Enjoy this dish regularly as a healthy, healing breakfast for all body types and all seasons.
 It is especially beneficial during times of digestive issues, detoxification, weight loss, illness, post-cleansing, and general weakness.

 Health tip: For times of Kapha imbalance or weight loss, it is recommended to replace the basmati rice with equal amounts of quinoa or millet.
-These healthy, whole grains are lighter in quality, unrefined, and provided more nutrients overall (and fewer calories!).
+These healthy, whole grains are lighter in quality, unrefined, and provide more nutrients overall (and fewer calories!).